sebastian-konicz/WRM/README.md

 ## Basic statistics <a id="statistics"></a>
 Based on the cleaned up dataset i have prepared a table with basic statistics concerning bike sharing system in Wroclaw.
 Readers can confront the data presented below with the official statistics available (in polish) on this [site](https://www.wroclaw.pl/wroclawski-rower-miejski-podsumowanie-sezonu-2015).
-Of course the numbers differ because bike sharing operator overstates its statistics (for marketing purposes) by including all rentals (even the invalid ones).
+Of course the numbers differ, mainly because bike sharing operator overstates its statistics (probably for marketing purposes) by including all rentals (even the invalid ones).

 ![statisticsTable](images/plots/statisticsTable.png)